wallabyway/forge-markup-measure-extensions/README.md

 This is a public 'mirror' version of forge viewer markup and measure extensions.
 Use webpack to build these extensions locally, then modify as desired.

 **Motivation:**
-Forge customers can customize markup and measure tools, but it's limited without changing the viewer3d.js file.
-Instead, they can recreate the markup and measure tools, by using this mirror code and rebuilding their own custom markup and measure tools.

-This is what the current tools (markup and measure) can do:
+Forge customers can customize markup and measure tool

+Here's a blog post on how to use the built-in features: https://forge.autodesk.com/blog/using-autodeskviewingmarkupscore-extension

 ![](https://flint-prodcms-forge.s3.amazonaws.com/prod/s3fs-public/2018-07/prev.gif)

 Source: https://forge.autodesk.com/blog/viewing-large-ocrterrain-images-forge-viewer

+But these APIs are limited.
+Sometimes you have to hack the viewer3d.js file, in order to achieve the behavior you want.
+For example, creating an SVG stamp tool (see examples below).
+It's not really possible without overriding large amounts of code with prototypes.

+Instead, what if you could modify the existing markup and measure extensions, without touching viewer3d.js ?
+Well, here's how...

+Use this mirror code, to build these extensions seperately.
+Then modify the extensions code as you need, seperate from the viewer3d.js file.

 #### Customization blog posts:

-- for measure tool (save/restore): https://forge.autodesk.com/blog/area-planning-tool-forge-viewer-and-mysql
+- to save/restore measurements to a database (save/restore): https://forge.autodesk.com/blog/area-planning-tool-forge-viewer-and-mysql
-- for markup tool ("stamp it"): https://forge.autodesk.com/blog/fast-pdf-viewingmarkup-inside-forge-viewer
+- create an SVG 'stamp' for markup tool: https://forge.autodesk.com/blog/fast-pdf-viewingmarkup-inside-forge-viewer
-- for 3d push-pins (webgl shader): https://forge.autodesk.com/blog/3d-markup-icons-and-info-card

 ## Setup